lukxsx/auction-platform/README.md

     cd frontend
     npm run dev

-In the root of the project, run
+At the root of the project, run

     npx cypress run

+**Note!** You might need to adjust the `backend_url` and `app_url` parameters in [cypress.config.js](cypress.config.js) if the frontend is not served from the backend (backend and frontend started separately).

 ## CI/CD
-End-to-end tests are run automatically using GitHub Actions.
+The project has a GitHub Actions pipeline, which runs linting and tests when new commits arrive in the master branch.